You don’t have to live in San Francisco

-When putting together our plan for retirement we noticed something big staring us in the face.
+When putting together our plan we noticed something big staring us in the face.
 We could cut back on many expenses, but the price of our house was always going to be a huge problem.
 Even with all our optimizations we were still going to have to pay almost $6000 a month in interest, principal, property tax, and homeowners insurance.
 Sure we could rent, but even renting a similar place would cost almost $4k per month.
-Plugging it into the calculator, we discovered that staying in the Bay Area was adding almost 5 years to our path to retirement – almost all due to housing.
+Plugging it into the calculator, we discovered that staying in the Bay Area was adding almost 5 years to our plan – almost all due to housing.
 Even if we wanted to dramatically cut back and move to a 2 bedroom apartment we’d still have 2-3 years added to our timeline vs. less expensive areas of the country.

 Places like San Francisco are expensive but they’re VERY EXPENSIVE in a particular way: housing.
 Everything else can run you a little more, but if you’re careful you can optimize around it.
-Groceries at Costco cost about the same in SF as the do in Nebraska.
+Groceries at Costco cost about the same in SF as they do in Nebraska.
 Gas costs a bundle in California, but you can cut back on driving or eliminate it altogether.
 A new cell phone is the same price anywhere.
 Amazon’s prices are identical wherever you go.
 A Netflix subscription is a flat $10.
 But housing costs swing dramatically between cities in terms of affordability.
 Check out this Trulia heat map to get a sense of just how wild the swings can be.
 Or better yet let’s look at some examples!

 A house similar to ours selling in the bay area for $1.3M